AnthonyL22/core-microservice/README.md

 # Introduction

 The Core Automated Testing microservice is used to the perform functional system tests on any desktop or mobile browser, REST service and database endpoints.
-The Core Automated Testing microservice is used to the perform functional system tests on any desktop or mobile browser, REST service and database endpoints.
 This service is an on-ramp for entire engineering teams to contribute to the functional testing of a product offering.
 Also, to unify our testing teams with one automated testing solution.

 Currently capabilities include: